elerch/aws-sdk-for-zig/README.md

 ## Limitations

-There are many nuances of AWS V4 signature calculation, and not all edge cases of S3 are handled.
 WebIdentityToken is not yet implemented.

 TODO List:

-* Implement more robust S3 support.
-Keys with slashes in the name are currently causing a SignatureDoesNotMatch error
 * Bump to zig 0.9.1. iguanaTLS, used in zFetch is still [working out 0.9.1 issues](https://github.com/alexnask/iguanaTLS/pull/29)
 * Implement sigv4a signing
 * Implement jitter/exponential backoff